jhbrown94/experimental-elm-spa-skeleton/README.md

 A `Destination`  is essentially a validated route within the SPA.  `Route.elm` doesn't contain references to the global page hierarchy.

-A shared `Session` type enables pages to share state across page changes.  `Session.elm` doesn't contain references to the global page hierarchy.
+A shared `Session` type enables pages to share state across page changes.  `Session` is interesting enough that it gets the next section below for more exposition.

-A Page's `init`, `update`, and `view` functions operate in terms of the Page's local `Model` and `Msg` types, and also receive a shared `Session`; update also returns the (optionally modified) `Session`.
+A Page's `init`, `update`,  `view`, and optional `subscription` functions operate in terms of the Page's local `Model` and `Msg` types, and also receive a shared `Session`; update also returns the (optionally modified) `Session`.

 A Page's `Descriptor` hides the page-specific `Model` and `Msg` types behind closures, thus providing a uniform interface for `Main.elm`'s `update` and `view` functions.

 The dispatcher in `Router.elm` selects which page to go to based on both a `Destination` and any conditions you want to impose on the shared `Session`; the version here looks at whether authentication has taken place, but there's nothing that prevents you from doing something else.

+## Session

+`Session` provides a place to hang your global state.
+It also provides a central point for performing global operations.
+For instance, all URL-changing navigation operations happen using `Session.navPush`, `Session.navReplace`, and `Session.navBack`.  `Session.update` handlers may return a `Session.Event`, and pages which have a non-Nothing `wrapSessionEvent` entry in their `Descriptor` will receive those events.
+(The example code checked in now doesn't demonstrate this, unfortunately -- I use it to announce updates when global information comes back from a server and a page might want to trigger new commands in response.)

 ## Refactoring an existing SPA into this style

 It is possible to refactor an existing SPA into this style.
 Add this kind of wrapped page as a single page, and then migrate individual pages into this style and out of your `Main.elm` case statements.
+Similarly, move your global state into `Session` as you are able.

 ## What's missing or broken

-If a Page needs to be able to invoke global operations, it can store a request in the `Session` that `Main.elm` could look at after calling the page's `update`.
-There's no example of that in here (yet), though. )

 Bug:  If you try to reach an authenticated page without auth, you'll get sent to `Page.Login`, and thereafter redirected to the page.
 The current router leaves the URL at '/login', though.
 It is on my queue to work this.